telhouni/TimeGAN/README.md

 *   **Model Training**: Detailed steps for training the TimeGAN model on the preprocessed data.
 *   **Synthetic Data Generation**: Procedures to generate synthetic data mimicking the original dataset's characteristics.
 *   **Evaluation**: Metrics and methods to evaluate the quality and utility of the generated synthetic data against the real dataset.
-*   **Visualization**: Visual aids to compare real and synthetic data distributions, including PCA and t-SNE analyses.
+*   **Visualisation**: Visual aids to compare real and synthetic data distributions, including PCA and t-SNE analyses.

 Getting Started
 ---------------